jiyizhezhang/jiyizhezhang.github.io/_pages/team.md

 **Jiyizhe Zhang**

-*Lecturer/Assistant Professor (Research and Teaching) in Chemical Engineering, University of Manchester*
+*Lecturer/Assistant Professor (Research and Teaching), Department of Chemical Engineering, University of Manchester*

 Dr. Jiyizhe Zhang studied chemical engineering in her undergraduate.
 Starting from 2017, she took a jointly awarded PhD programme between Tsinghua University and the University of Melbourne, working on modelling of continuous solvent extraction processes for pharmaceutical applications.